Fantom-foundation/lachesis_launch/web3_validator_delegator.md

 ```
 // Sanity check
-sfc.stakersNum() // if everything is all right, will return non-zero value
+sfcc.stakersNum() // if everything is all right, will return non-zero value
 ```

 ## Delegating